-There are two possible outcomes of the on-site review regarding auditing for compliance with the Standards, Disclosures, Forms, and Trade Secret List:
+There are two possible outcomes of the on-site review regarding auditing for compliance with the Standards, Disclosures, Forms, and Trade Secret List.

 - 1. The Professional Team determines that, in its opinion, the model complies with the Standards, Disclosures, and Forms, and so reports to the Commission.
 The material described in the Trade Secret List to be presented during the closed meeting portion of the Commission meeting to review models for acceptability shall be presented to the Professional Team for review. - 2.
 The Professional Team determines that, in its opinion, the model has not been demonstrated to comply with the requirements in the Disclosures, Forms, and Trade Secret List or with one or more Standards. - a.
 The Professional Team is free to react to possible corrections proposed by the modeler but will not tell the modeler how to correct the non-compliance.
 If the problems can be remedied while the Professional Team is on-site, the Professional Team will review the corrective actions taken, including revisions to the original February 28 submission, before determining verification of a Standard. - b.
 If the problems cannot be corrected while the Professional Team is on-site, then the modeling organization will have seven days from the final day of the initial on-site review to notify the Chair in writing that it will be ready for an additional verification review within 30 days of this notification.
+The modeler shall submit all revised documentation as specified under Submission Revisions.

 The SBA staff will assemble the Professional Team or an appropriate subset of the Professional Team for only one additional verification review to ensure that the corrections have been incorporated into the current, running version of the model.
+The additional verification review will be scheduled to be held after the May 2008 Commission meetings to review models for acceptability.

 c.
-If the modeling organization disagrees with the Professional Team as to compliance, the modeler has two options: (1) it can proceed to the scheduled Commission meeting and present its arguments to the Commission to determine acceptability; or (2) it can withdraw its request for review.
+If the modeling organization disagrees with the Professional Team as to compliance, the modeler has two options: (1) it can proceed to the scheduled May 2008 Commission meeting and present its arguments to the Commission to determine acceptability; or (2) it can withdraw its request for review.
 Such a withdrawal will result in the modeling organization waiting until after the next revision or review of the Standards before requesting the Commission review its model.

-IV.
+IV.V.
 Submission Revisions

 All revised files submitted shall include the revision date, the abbreviated name of the modeler, the Standards year, and the Form name (when applicable) in the file name.
-Revisions to the text must be noted with revision marks, i.e. words stricken are deletions and words underlined are additions.
-After the Professional Team on-site review and prior to the Commission meetings to review models for acceptability, the modeler shall provide twenty (20) bound copies and twenty (20) CDs of all documentation, which highlights all revisions made to the original submission, in the format as specified under I.A.5, Format of the Submission.
-In addition, the modeler shall provide one (1) CD containing all documentation without revision marks.
+Revisions to the text mustshall be noted with revision marks, i.e. words stricken are deletions and words underlined are additions.

+Complete documentation shall be received no less than 10 days prior to the Commission meeting to review the model for acceptability.